“Style-mag interiors and spoiling touches at this romantic guesthouse and apartment by Porthminster Beach”

 There are 6 rooms at Trevose, all with a unifying colour scheme of bright whites and seaside blues.
 Angela and Olivier spent months sourcing vintage furniture from auctions, then upcycling them with modern fabrics - the blend of old and new is beautiful.
 The longer you stay, the more you notice: antique mirrors, industrial lights, contemporary striped and floral fabrics.
 Everything is incredibly clean and well cared for.

-Since our visit, a self-contained apartment has been added to the repertoire.
-Sands Studio sits in the ‘Downalong’ area of St Ives.
-A contemporary take on mid-century design, it’s styled in fresh whites and sunshine yellows, with a bespoke kitchen, a welcoming double bedroom and a chic shower bathroom.
-Best of all, the spacious glass-fronted terrace gazes out over St Ives Bay.
+Since our visit, 2 self-contained apartments have been added to the repertoire.
+Sands Studio and Samphire Studio sit in the ‘Downalong’ area of St Ives.
+A contemporary take on mid-century design, they are styled in fresh white with splashes of golden yellow or emerald green.
+Each has a bespoke kitchen, welcoming double bedroom and a chic shower bathroom.
+Sands has a gorgeous glass-fronted terrace that gazes out over St Ives Bay, while Samphire has a bright conservatory overlooking the garden.

 Back at the hotel, just being in our room was a spoiling experience.
 We stayed in the Harbour View Deluxe, which has panoramic views of the bay; we loved sitting in the bay window and listening to the seagulls wheeling overhead.
 We also saw the luxe open-plan Harbour View Roof Suite, which covers the entire top floor of the house; this is made for honeymooners.